preslavrachev/myblog-hugo/content/post/2020/04/My Short Deep Dive into WebRTC.md

 The server side was quite easy.
 Though, I hadn't had a lot of experience with either Phoenix Channels or Presence, I managed to set up a real-time server in no time.
 It exclusively relies on sockets for the critical communication between Web clients.

-For the most part, wiring the sockets
+For the most part, developing the frontend was easy as well.
+Wiring up the sockets for the Phoenix Channels and Presence has its quirks, but I easily managed to get past that stage.

 ## Links